-Find out when to start, how to find the right dentist and prepare your child for their visit to the dentist.
+Find out when to start going to the dentist, how to find the right dentist and how to prepare your child for their visit to the dentist.

 When to make the first visit